zhongweijie95/klipper/docs/CONTRIBUTING.md

 1. Is the submission free of defects and is it ready to be widely deployed?

-   Submitters are expected to test their code prior to submission.
+   Submitters are expected to test their changes prior to submission.
    The reviewers look for errors, but they don't, in general, test submissions.
 An accepted submission is often deployed to thousands of printers within a few weeks of acceptance.
 Quality of submissions is therefore considered a priority.